-- The convolutional neural network is a supervised version of a computational model of mammalian vision - It includes - Convolutional layers comprising learned filters that scan the outputs of the previous layer - Downsampling layers that vote over groups of outputs from the convolutional layer - Convolution can change the size of the output.
-This may be controlled via zero padding. - Downsampling layers may perform max, p-norms, or be learned downsampling networks - Regular convolutional layers with stride > 1 also perform downsampling - Eliminating the need for explicit downsampling layers
+- The convolutional neural network is a supervised version of a computational model of mammalian vision - It includes - Convolutional layers comprising learned filters that scan the outputs of the previous layer - "Downsampling by pooling" layers that vote over groups of outputs from the convolutional layer - Convolution can change the size of the output.
+This may be controlled via zero padding. - Pooling layers may perform max, p-norms, or be learned - Regular convolutional layers with stride > 1 also perform downsampling